olininfo/olininfo.github.io/CONTRIBUTING.md

 ### 1)  Create an image for the tile

-Create an image with text/title overlayed on the top:
+Create an image with text/title overlaid on the top:

 	- Aspect ratio:  1:2.6
 	- Resolution:  256ppi